lubianat/quali_phd/manuscript.md

 # Final considerations and next steps

 To sum up, this PhD research project aims at improving knowledge representation in the context of the Human Cell Atlas.
-It is composed by a mixture of theoretical studies on conceptual modelling, practical contributions to knowledge organization projects, (mainly the Cell Ontology and Wikidata), explorations of the data to generate biomedical insights and the development of a technical framework for organized reading.
+It is composed of a mixture of theoretical studies on conceptual modelling, practical contributions to knowledge organization projects (mainly the Cell Ontology and Wikidata), explorations of the data to generate biomedical insights, and a technical framework for organized reading.
-By approaching the object of study from a new perspective, we hope not only to make sizeable contributions, but to promote discussion and fruitful conflation of approaches.
+By approaching the object of study from a new perspective, we hope to make sizeable contributions and promote discussion and fruitful conflation of approaches.

 The next years of study will be devoted to improving the projects presented here into mature, useful objects.
-We hope to improve the interplay of Wikidata and Cell Ontology, developing frameworks to combine community- and expert- based curation of knowledge on  cell types.
+We hope to improve the interplay of Wikidata and Cell Ontology, developing frameworks to combine community- and expert-based curation of knowledge on cell types.
 Furthermore, we plan to integrate Wikidata to current single-cell RNA-sequencing pipelines by adapting ontology-based R packages (as OnClass [@wikidata:Q108929315] and ontoProc[@wikidata:Q101074371])) to use Wikidata.
 Finally, we aim at moving the Wikidata Bib system to a well documented, user-friendly mature system, testing usability with other academics and distributing it as a durable open-source project.